-Access to any new development should make use of existing vehicle access to the site without damage to existing trees and hedgerows.
+Access to any new development should take account of existing vehicle access to proposed development sites and should avoid damage to existing trees and hedgerows.

-Where a new access is required this will only be permitted if no detrimental impact is caused to the rural character of the lane.
+Where this approach is impractical and where a new access is required this will only be permitted if no detrimental impact is caused to the overall rural character of the lane.